 Fostering Economic Growth through a Value Chain Approach

-ACDI/VOCA’s 2-year, $1.3 million, USAID-funded Smallholder Horticulture Outgrower Promotion (SHOP) project fostered economic growth by strengthening horticulture export market linkages and domestic farm-to-market channels for high-value vegetables through increased productivity and improved management of natural resources.
+ACDI/VOCA’s two-year USAID-funded Smallholder Horticulture Outgrower Promotion (SHOP) project fostered economic growth by strengthening horticulture export market linkages and domestic farm-to-market channels for high-value vegetables through increased productivity and improved management of natural resources.
 Using a value chain approach, ACDI/VOCA promoted market-oriented growth of high-value horticultural and import-substituting commodities in the northern highlands of Tanzania to enhance industry competitiveness and optimize participation of smallholder farmers.
 SHOP did this by establishing strong, mutually beneficial commercial relationships among smallholder farmers, associations and buyers.
 By the end of the project, over 500 smallholder farmers linked into profitable horticultural value chains, generating employment and increasing rural incomes.
 In addition, the project achieved underlying gains in gender equity and HIV/AIDS mitigation.

 SHOP concentrated its activities in the northern highlands of Arusha, Kilimanjaro and Tanga (Lushoto).
 SHOP activities built the capacity of smallholder farmers in these areas to integrate into profitable domestic and exports markets for high-value vegetable products through three project components: